systems-nuts/criu-het/INSTALL.md

 criu-het is installed at same time as criu.
 However, for criu-het to work correctly, additional packages needs to be installed: python-six and pwntools.
 Both of which are python scripts.

-Note: criu is simply a bash script that export a env variable before calling criu and then call crit (python script) with the recode command.